5070.0 Interim

 5070.1 Application Procedures

 Application materials should be requested from the University Center for International Education (UCIE).
-Applications for admission from applicants outside the United States should be submitted at least one term prior to the term in which the students wish to begin studies at Wright State University.
-International transfer students from U.S. colleges and universities, or international applicants already in the United States, must apply at least three months prior to the term in which they wish to begin their studies.
+Applications for admission from applicants currently located outside the United States should be submitted at least one (1) term prior to the term in which the applicant wishes to begin studies at Wright State University.
+International transfer applicants from U.S. colleges and universities, or international applicants already located in the United States, must apply at least three (3) months prior to the term in which they wish to begin their studies.

 5070.2 Additional Admission Requirements

-1. Graduate applicants must have earned a baccalaureate degree equivalent to a degree from a regionally accredited U.S. college or university or meet the requirements of WSU Policy 5040.
+International graduate applicants must have earned a baccalaureate degree equivalent to a degree rom a regionally accredited U.S. college or university OR meet the requirements of University Policy 5040 - Admission of Students with Three-Year Bachelor's Degrees.

 5070.3 English Proficiency

-International applicants who are seeking Transient Status (UP# 5010)) and who intend to return to their home institutions to complete their degree are required to take the TOEFL for diagnostic purposes but are exempt from the above requirements, although they still have to meet the admissions requirements set by the academic program to which they are applying.
+International applicants seeking Transient Status and who intend to return to their home institutions to complete their degree are exempt from the standard English proficiency admissions requirements; however, they still must meet all admissions requirements set by their intended academic program.

 5070.4 Financial Support